KylixMedusa/kidshield-extension/README.md

-# KidShield Extension Frontend
+# KidShield Extension

-KidShield Extension Frontend is a Chrome browser extension designed to provide a safe browsing experience for kids by filtering out inappropriate content and monitoring their online activity.
+KidShield Extension is a Chrome browser extension designed to provide a safe browsing experience for kids by filtering out inappropriate content and monitoring their online activity.
 This extension is built with React and TypeScript.

 ## Installation